jspv/google_search_mcp/README.md

 ### Known Issues

-**Environment Variable Inheritance**: There is currently a known issue where environment variables set in the Lambda function are not properly inherited by the MCP server subprocess.
-This causes tool calls to fail with "Missing GOOGLE_API_KEY or GOOGLE_CX" errors, even when these variables are correctly set in the Lambda environment.
+**Environment Variable Inheritance (RESOLVED)**: ~~There was an issue where environment variables set in the Lambda function were not properly inherited by the MCP server subprocess.
+This has been resolved by explicitly passing environment variables through the `StdioServerParameters.env` parameter.~~

-- **Root Cause**: The MCP Lambda adapter starts the MCP server as a subprocess which doesn't inherit the Lambda process environment variables
-- **Workaround**: Under investigation - considering modifications to how the server reads configuration
-- **Status**: Tool listing works correctly, but tool execution fails due to missing environment variables in subprocess
+The Lambda handler now correctly passes environment variables to the MCP server subprocess, ensuring tool calls work properly.

 ### AgentCore Gateway Integration